EphraimRuttenberg/Markov-Discord-Bot/README.md

 - noCommands: 1 or 0.
 If 1, !chain and !help will not do anything

-- replyChannel: A channel id surrounded by quotes.
-If included and not blank, will only send messages in the specified channel.
-Example: "replyChannel": "346534123123"
+- replyChannel: A list channel id's surrounded by quotes and seperated by commas.
+If included and not blank, will only send messages in the specified channels, and will default to the first one if it redirects a message.
+Example: "replyChannel": ["346534123123", "23456432455623"].
+In this example it will reply in both of those channels, but will redirect messages from all other channels to the first one denoted by 346534123123

 - commandChannel: List of channels that the bot will accept commands in.
 Leave blank or do not include to accept commands from anywhere.
 Overriden by noCommands.
 Format is a list of channel id's seperated by commas surrounded by square brackets.
 Example: "commandChannel": ["78594932423644", "3237483687623"]